Ankcorn/notes/readme.md

 **👋 This is my Digital Garden.
 Where I try to create a semblance of structure from seemingly random thoughts.**

 I'm a Engineer, partaking in the [Sociotechnical](https://www.interaction-design.org/literature/topics/socio-technical-systems) activity that is [agile] software development.
-In a desperate attempt to provide more structure to the seemingly random collection of ideas, projects, and learnings I am curating this site.
+In a desperate attempt to provide more structure to the seemingly random collection of ideas, projects, and learnings I have created this site.

 It is mostly a place for me to record things related to my professional life like